Sure Dividend

 Growth Prospects

-In an effort to return to growth, Coca-Cola has invested heavily outside of soda in areas like juices, teas, dairy, and water, to appeal to changing consumer preferences.
+In an effort to return to growth, Coca-Cola has invested heavily outside of soda in areas such as juices, teas, dairy, and water, to appeal to changing consumer preferences.
 Despite headwinds from declining soft drink consumption, we continue to see Coca-Cola as having a favorable long-term growth outlook.

-We like the stock because it competes in an industry that continues to grow globally in excess of the rate of broad economic growth.
+We like the stock because it competes in an industry that continues to grow globally at a rate exceeding that of broad economic growth.
 This leads to strong levels of overall growth in the industry, which Coca-Cola has certainly been capitalizing on in recent years.

-In addition, the ready-to-drink category is sold through highly diversified channels and continues to have mid-single-digit projected growth rates for Coca-Cola and the industry.
-This is particularly true for still beverages like milk, tea, and water.
-Coca-Cola’s years-old strategy to diversify away from sparkling beverages is due to this, and it is undoubtedly bearing fruit.
+Additionally, the ready-to-drink category is sold through highly diversified channels and is projected to continue growing at mid-single-digit rates for Coca-Cola and the industry.
+This is particularly true for still beverages, such as milk, tea, and water.
+Coca-Cola’s years-old strategy to diversify away from sparkling beverages is paying off, and it is undoubtedly bearing fruit.

 Coca-Cola also continues to acquire brands in order to grow, including its acquisition of Costa, a coffee brand based in the U.K.

-This was certainly an out-of-the-box buy for a sparkling beverage company, but Coca-Cola is doing what it takes to secure its future growth.
+This was undoubtedly an out-of-the-box buy for a sparkling beverage company, but Coca-Cola is doing what it takes to secure its future growth.

-Finally, while Coca-Cola is the largest beverage company in the world, there continues to be ample room for additional growth.
+Ultimately, while Coca-Cola is the world’s largest beverage company, there remains ample room for further growth.

 Source: Investor Presentation

 The market potential for Coca-Cola’s portfolio of beverages is massive, especially in developing and emerging markets.
-This should provide the company with a long runway for growth in the coming years.
+This should provide the company with a long runway for growth in the years to come.

 Competitive Advantages & Recession Performance

-Coca-Cola enjoys two distinct competitive advantages, which are its strong brand and global scale.
+Coca-Cola enjoys two distinct competitive advantages: its strong brand and global scale.
 According to Forbes, Coca-Cola is the sixth-most valuable brand in the world.
 The Coca-Cola brand is reportedly worth $106 billion.

-In addition, Coca-Cola has an unparalleled distribution network.
-It has the largest beverage distribution system in the world.
-Of the roughly 60 billion beverages consumed around the world every day, about 2 billion come from Coca-Cola.
+Additionally, Coca-Cola boasts an unparalleled distribution network.
+It has the most extensive beverage distribution system in the world.
+Of the roughly 60 billion beverages consumed worldwide every day, approximately 2 billion come from Coca-Cola.

-These advantages allow Coca-Cola to remain highly profitable, even during recessions.
+These advantages enable Coca-Cola to remain highly profitable, even during economic downturns.
 The company held up very well during the Great Recession:

 Not only did Coca-Cola survive the Great Recession, but it also thrived.
-Earnings-per-share grew by 36% from 2007 to 2010, which shows the durability and strength of Coca-Cola’s business model.
+Earnings per share grew by 36% from 2007 to 2010, demonstrating the durability and strength of Coca-Cola’s business model.
 The company’s dividend also appears very safe.

-Based on our projected earnings for the year and the current dividend-per-share run rate, the payout ratio stands at a rather comfortable 68%.
+Based on our projected earnings for the year and the current dividend per share run rate, the payout ratio stands at a relatively comfortable 69%.

 Valuation & Expected Returns

-Coca-Cola’s adjusted earnings-per-share are expected to reach $2.85 per share in 2024.
-At its current price levels, Coca-Cola trades for a price-to-earnings ratio of 23.7.
+Coca-Cola’s adjusted earnings per share are expected to reach $2.97 per share in 2025.
+At its current price levels, Coca-Cola trades for a price-to-earnings ratio of 23.5.

-This is slightly higher than our fair multiple of 23 times earnings, which takes into account the stock’s historical valuations and future growth estimates.
+This is slightly higher than our fair multiple of 23 times earnings, which considers the stock’s historical valuations and future growth estimates.
 Accordingly, we expect a rising P/E multiple to subtract 0.9% from annual returns over the next five years.

-In addition, we expect annual EPS growth of 7%, while Coca-Cola stock has a 2.8% dividend yield.
-We expect total annualized returns of ~9.7%.
+Additionally, we anticipate annual EPS growth of 7%, while Coca-Cola’s stock offers a dividend yield of 2.9%.
+We expect total annualized returns of ~9.0%.

-These are rather alluring total return projections during the current highly uncertain environment, considering they are coming from such a trustworthy company as Coca-Cola.
+These are rather alluring total return projections, considering they come from such a trustworthy company as Coca-Cola, given the current highly uncertain environment.
 Therefore, Coca-Cola stock receives a hold recommendation because of the expected returns.

 Final Thoughts

-Coca-Cola has a long and established track record of delivering steady dividends along with annual dividend increases, even during recessions and other challenging periods.
-We fully expect the company to continue delivering relatively resilient results during the ongoing macroeconomic turmoil and even come out from this phase stronger than ever.
-The company has multiple growth catalysts and a dominant global beverage industry position to support it.
+Coca-Cola has a long and established track record of delivering steady dividends, accompanied by annual dividend increases, even during recessions and other challenging periods.
+We fully expect the company to continue delivering relatively resilient results during the ongoing macroeconomic turmoil and emerge from this phase even stronger than ever.
+The company has multiple growth catalysts and a dominant global position in the beverage industry to support it.

 Overall, Coca-Cola can be an attractive holding for income-focused investors.